thesofakillers/thesofakillers.github.io/content/posts/culture.md

 taste, design -- there are optimal engineering solutions but these are optimal w.r.t. some objective function dictated by the preferences which give rise to the problem in the first place.
-There is something cultural here, engineering is artesanal perhaps.
+There is something cultural here, engineering is artisanal, perhaps.
 And so because of that, I am tempted to file it under the remainder of science completeness.
 I can imagine a science-complete world where ever-evolving cultures and changing preferences demand new engineering approaches, which therefore fail to converge to the same universal set like